TGDivy/TGDivy/README.md

 ## 💬🌞

-> Confidence is what you have before you understand the problem. ~ Woody Allen
+> Intense love does not measure, it just gives. ~ Mother Teresa

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )